 Confectioner’s sugar is often a mix of cornstarch and sugar.
 Whole Foods 365 Brand of Powdered Sugar is corn free, as is the Kroger Brand Simple Truth Organic Powdered Sugar.

-What has your wheat free/vegan baking experience been like?
+What has your vegan and wheat free baking experience been like?
 Please share in the comments!

 Some links to favorite EASY gluten free and vegan recipes to get you started:

 - The Easiest Gluten Free and Vegan Chocolate Cake